UK-Digital-Heart-Project/4Dsurvival/README.md

 ## 1. Running Jupyter notebooks via Binder

-The Jupyter notebooks in the [demo](demo) directory are hosted on Binder, which provides an interactive user interface for executing Jupyter notebooks.
+The Jupyter notebooks in the [demo](demo) directory are hosted on [Binder](https://mybinder.org/), which provides an interactive user interface for executing Jupyter notebooks.
 Click the link provided below for access:

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/UK-Digital-Heart-Project/4Dsurvival/master)

 ## 2. Installation/Usage Guide for Docker Image

 A Docker image is available for running the code available in the [demo](demo) directory.
-This image contains a base Ubuntu linux operating system image set up with all the libraries required to run the code (e.g. *Tensorflow*, *Keras*, *Optunity*, etc.).
-The image contains all the code, as well as simulated data on which the code can be run.
+This image contains a base Ubuntu Linux operating system image set up with all the libraries required to run the code (e.g. *Tensorflow*, *Keras*, *Optunity*, etc.).
+The image contains all the code, as well as simulated cardiac data on which the code can be run.

 ### Install Docker
 Running our 4D*survival* Docker image requires installation of the Docker software, instructions are available at https://docs.docker.com/install/